 Even before enriching the data, a lot of travel industry companies fail to extract every data point they can access.
 There are three areas where you should focus your fraud analysis efforts:

 - Device fingerprinting: the combination of hardware and software used to access your site can reveal a lot about who the user is.

-- Email profiling: A single email address can also predict the users’ motivation if it lets you see where the address comes from, if the domain is reputable, or if a social media handle is associated with it.
+- Reverse email lookup: A single email address can also predict the users’ motivation if it lets you see where the address comes from, if the domain is reputable, or if a social media handle is associated with it.

-- IP and phone analysis: One of the oldest forms of fraud prevention, IP analysis can still uncover good insights about users.
+- IP and Reverse phone lookup: One of the oldest forms of fraud prevention, IP analysis can still uncover good insights about users.
 The newest phone analysis techniques are also giving you more power against fraudulent CNP (card not present) transactions.